TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/cloud/billing-and-subscription-management/_index.md

 e.g. `https://docs-test-network.eu1.cloud.thethings.industries` for above shown example.

-Use the administrator username you provided in previous steps to access it.
-You might be asked to change your administrator password to log into your tenant.
+Use the administrator username you provided in previous steps, and the password that you created via magic link to access it.

 To manage your subscriptions, log in [here](https://accounts.thethingsindustries.com/login) with the administrator email and password you created in previous steps.